Sergi095/hoeZegJijIetsmet/README.md

 # hoeZegJijIetsmet: Psychology Study at Vrije Universiteit Amsterdam

-This repository contains the code for a work-in-progress psychology study at Vrije Universiteit Amsterdam [hoezedjijietsmet](https://www.hoezedjijietsmet.nl).
+This repository contains the code for a work-in-progress psychology study at Vrije Universiteit Amsterdam [Hoe Zeg Jij Iets met](https://www.hoezegjijietsmet.nl).
 The study is designed to run with [JATOS](https://www.jatos.org/Whats-JATOS.html) (Just Another Tool for Online Studies), an open source tool for running online experiments.

 ## Getting Started